CaptainArbitrary/ManyMedicines/README.md

 | :exclamation: | Many Medicines is currently under active development.
 A release to Steam Workshop is planned in the near-ish future, but remember that it'll be ready when it's ready. |
 |-|-|

-These are the new medicial drugs added by the mod.
+These are the new medical drugs added by the mod.

 ## Neolithic Drugs